-renters in the Housing Element.
+Staff are committed to accurately representing the County's commitment to renters in the Housing Element.
 This includes representing Code Enforcement's rental inspection pilot and any future developments before the adoption of the 6th Housing Element.
+The writing of the Housing Element has concurred with significant political debates over tenants rights ordinances; this is being decided at the Board of Supervisors level.

-The following programs pertain to tenants' rights Program 2.K: Preserve At-Risk Housing, Program 2.L: Protect Existing Affordable Housing Units, Program 5.D: Rental Inspection Pilot.
-Program 5.E.
-Condominium Conversion, Program 6.B: Fair Housing Referrals (ECHO Housing), Program 6.C: Rent Review Program, Program 6.F: Displacement Protection.
-Program 6.G: Fair Housing Services, Program 6.I: Mobile Home Rent Stabilization Ordinance
+The following programs pertain to tenants' rights: Program 2.K: Preserve At-Risk Housing, Program 2.L: Protect Existing Affordable Housing Units, Program 5.D: Rental Inspection Pilot, Program 5.E: Condominium Conversion, Program 6.B: Fair Housing Referrals (ECHO Housing), Program 6.C: Rent Review Program, Program 6.F: Displacement Protection, Program 6.G: Fair Housing Services, Program 6.I: Mobile Home Rent Stabilization Ordinance local Just Cause for eviction ordinance.
+This, along with years of community input and advocacy from organizations and individuals for tenant protections for the unincorporated areas emphasizes the urgency and overdue need for basic tenant protections in the County, policies that many of the incorporated cities of the County have passed.
+To earnestly affirmatively further fair housing in Alameda County, the County must accept the regional consensus that tenant protections are a critical part of providing safe, stable, and affordable housing, mitigating displacement risk.
+As HCD notes in the AFFH Guidance Memo, the lack of tenant protections is a common investment barrier to AFFH and a contributing factor to fair housing issues of supporting patterns of segregation and racial concentrations of poverty.
 With all of this in mind, the Housing Element should commit to passing a package of tenant protections early in the planning period.
 Affirmatively Furthering Fair Housing (AFFH) There is a need to strengthen the connection between the AFFH assessment and the housing element itself.
 The new statutory requirement to affirmatively further fair housing requires more than the analysis of fair housing issues, it must fully inform the site inventory and Housing Plan.
 While the analysis identifies key factors contributing to segregation and disparities in housing conditions and opportunity throughout the County, the policies programs, and site inventory must be developed in response to address these factors, with clear metrics to determine whether these actions result in improvements.
 The requirement to affirmatively further fair housing must fully inform the site inventory and action plan, and HCD's guidance on affirmatively furthering fair housing is clear that the Housing Plan must be clearly related back to the priority factors previously identified that support and maintain inequitable opportunities and outcomes, and segregation and displacement risk.
-We encourage the County to review HCD's April 2021 Affirmatively Furthering Fair Housing Guidance, which includes detailed explanations of specific requirements for Please see the section titled "Integration of Comments into the Housing Element" for information about how comments were integrated into the element. housing elements, to ensure it is fully meeting these requirements.
-Site Inventory The requirements of AFFI Lextend to the Site Inventory which insufficiently distributes.
-Thank you for your The requirements of AFFH extend to the Site Inventory, which insufficiently distributes housing throughout the community in a manner that addresses, let alone mitigates racial and socioeconomic segregation.
+We encourage the County to review HCD's April 2021 Affirmativ Please see the section titled "Integration of Comments into the Housing Element" for information about how comments were integrated into the element.
+Site Inventory The requirements of AFFH extend to the Site Inventory, which insufficiently distributes housing throughout the community in a manner that addresses, let alone mitigates racial and socioeconomic segregation.
 The current Site Inventory concentrates the majority of planned lower-income housing in the areas of Ashland and Cherryland, without identifying adequate affordable sites in the higher-income and higher-resource areas of Castro Valley and Fairview.
-In order to support public participation and engagement in analyzing the site inventory, a critical cornerstone of the housing element process, we recommend: The site maps should be overlaid on maps of key demographic indicators, particularly racial concentrations and concentrations of high- and low-income households.
-This includes layers for areas of opportunity and areas at risk, including both Racially and Economically Concentrated Areas of Poverty (R/ECAP) and Racially Concentrated Areas of Affluence (RCAA) comments.
+Thank you for your comments.
 They have been received.
-Maps of the sites inventory with different demographics can be found in the later half of appendix F. This includes a map with the RCAAs and the circa-2013 R/ECAP in Cherryland.
-This would enable an overlay of the site inventory by affordability level and provide a better way to visualize the extent to which the County's site inventory does or does not significantly alter existing patterns of segregation.
-This would bolster accessibility and ease of analysis for the community.
+Maps of the sites inventory with different demographics can be found in the later half of Appendix F as well as in Appendix B and the Housing Element landing page